shihaohong/hrsf101-week10-assignment/README.md

 # Contact List App

-Use React to create a contact list app!
+Use React.js, MySQL and Express.js to create a contact list app!

 You can use the following data: